dangiyash/sensAI/README.md

 ## 🚀 About The Project

-In today’s world of digital overload and shrinking attention spans, traditional education methods fail to keep learners engaged.
+In today's world of digital overload and shrinking attention spans, traditional education methods fail to keep learners engaged.
-PadhAI solves this by delivering personalized learning roadmaps, real-time skill gap analysis, and an AI mentor chatbot — all gamified to boost motivation.
+SensAI solves this by delivering personalized learning roadmaps, real-time skill gap analysis, and an AI mentor chatbot — all gamified to boost motivation.

-This project uses *Next.js, **TypeScript, **TailwindCSS, **Prisma, and integrates **Gemini API* for intelligent learning experiences.
+This project uses _Next.js, **TypeScript, **TailwindCSS, **Prisma, and integrates **Gemini API_ for intelligent learning experiences.

 ---